 However, North Haven Hospice is not required to provide assisted dying procedures and has chosen not to do so.

-If we are aware of a patient’s request for assisted dying, we will continue to provide our care, as normal, until a non-hospice medical practitioner or nurse practitioner arrives at the patient’s home to carry out the procedure to end their life, OR the patient is transferred out of our IPU to their home or another place of choice for euthanasia or physician-assisted dying.
+If we are aware of a patient’s request for assisted dying, we will continue to provide our care, as normal, until a non-hospice medical practitioner or nurse practitioner arrives at the patient’s home to carry out the procedure to end their life, OR the patient is transferred out of Hospice’s IPU to their home or other place of choice for euthanasia or physician assisted dying.